eeveebot/eevee/hugo/content/docs/operator/deploy-with-helm.md

 ## Deployment with Helm

 The `eevee-operator` helm chart is an opinionated deployment of `eevee-operator` and CRDs.
-It does not include a deployment of CR's for `eevee-bot` (`eevee` chart does that)
+It does not include a deployment of CRs for `eevee-bot` (`eevee` chart does that)

 See [helm.eevee.bot](https://helm.eevee.bot) and [eeveebot/helm](https://github.com/eeveebot/helm) for details.